Goutam96801/Book-Record-Management/README.md

 ## /users

-POST: Create a new user
+POST: Create a new user✅
-GET: Get all list of users
+GET: Get all list of users ✅

 ## /users/{id}

-GET: Get a user by id
+GET: Get a user by id ✅
-PUT: Update a user by id
+PUT: Update a user by id ✅
-DELETE: Delete a user by id (check if he/she still has an issued book.) (is there any fine to be paid)
+DELETE: Delete a user by id (check if he/she still has an issued book.) (is there any fine to be paid)☑️

 ## /users/subscription-details/{id}